ame: William Green

 Other Scholarly/Public Engagement Activities:

-- 'Researching Musical Interpolation in Thomas Middleton's Macbeth and Measure for Measure'.
-Research relay presentation to be delivered at the 2019 Midlands4Cities Research Festival (Maple House, Birmingham, 23 May 2019).
+- 'Researching Musical Interpolation in the Texts of Macbeth and Measure for Measure'.
+Research relay presentation delivered at the 2019 Midlands3Cities Research Festival (Maple House, Birmingham, 23 May 2019).

 - Served as an invited speaker at the student support event Demystifying Student Progress Panels, targeted towards advising PhD students in their first year of study (University of Birmingham, 8 March 2019).